bradvatne/css-grid-flexbox-practice-website/README.md

 <body>
 <h1>Static Website Project</h1>

 <p>The website layout is my own original design.
 All elements are built from scratch, with very minimal use of snippets from other programmers.
-The goal of this project is to ensure my fundamental HTML, CSS, and Javascript skills are at level that will allow me to start learning react.js effectively.</p>
+The goal of this project is to ensure my fundamental HTML, CSS, and Javascript skills are at a level that will allow me to start learning react.js effectively.</p>